Food in America: Medicine to Poison

 Ada Lambert | March 28, 2024

-In many cultures worldwide, the foods traditionally served are made to provide a source of energy, nutrition and nourishment for their people.
+In many cultures worldwide, traditional meals are made to provide a source of energy, nutrition and nourishment.
 Harmful ingredients such as artificial dyes, preservatives, sweeteners and carcinogens are not legalized as easily as in America.
-In the past few years, Americans have begun to recognize the difficulty of finding food that is completely safe to eat and that is healthy.
+In the past few years, Americans have begun to recognize the difficulty of finding food that is safe to eat and healthy.

-In America, there are over 10,000 chemicals — many of which are toxic — that are used in commonplace food items, according to the EWG (Environmental Working Group).
-While food additives should be approved by the FDA (Food and Drug Administration), a legal loophole has allowed manufacturers to decide what is considered GRAS (Generally Recognized As Safe).
+In America, there are over 10,000 chemicals — many of which are toxic — that are used in commonplace food items, according to the Environmental Working Group (EWG).
+While food additives must be approved by the Food and Drug Administration (FDA), a legal loophole has allowed manufacturers to decide what is considered Generally Recognized As Safe (GRAS).
 This allows companies to make ingredient decisions based on shelf-life, profit and convenience.

-As a consumer, it can be difficult to know all the information about the food you purchase.
+As a consumer, it is difficult to know all the information about the food you purchase.

 One serving size for ice cream is less than a single scoop – roughly two or three bites.
 This can be deceiving, especially if you like to buy a pint of Ben and Jerry’s at the store, curl up on your couch to watch a movie, and have it all in one sitting (I surely have).

 Not only that, but deciphering the ingredients list on food products can be quite confusing.
 With the high amounts of dyes and preservatives, it is hard to distinguish between harmless additives and high-risk ingredients.
-There is a lot of misinformation on the internet about what is safe to eat, so oftentimes this leaves people in a tricky spot of not truly knowing what is in their food.
+There is a lot of misinformation on the internet about what is safe to eat, leaving people in a tricky spot of not truly knowing what is in their food.

 Another struggle America faces is nutritional insecurities that span across all different socioeconomic statuses, particularly targeting low-income households and neighborhoods.

-Higher-end health markets like Whole Foods or Publix are usually only found in generally well-off areas and often are inaccessible to poor communities, leading them to buy their groceries from places like Walmart.
+Higher-end health markets like Whole Foods or Publix are typically only found in generally well-off areas and are often inaccessible to poor communities, leading them to buy their groceries from places like Walmart.
 In 2023, the American Customer Satisfaction Index (ACSI) ranked Walmart last in supermarkets, based on a variety of factors including cleanliness, quality and freshness of meat and produce.
-Many food products at Walmart are highly processed and have no nutritional value.
+Many food products at Walmart are highly processed and have little nutritional value.

 In terms of intersectionality, wealth disparity affects marginalized populations in America the most and results in many health issues and shorter life expectancies.
 In an excerpt from Priya Fielding-Singh’s book “How The Other Half Eats,” she writes that “unhealthy eating habits cause more than half a million deaths per year and is linked to multiple chronic diseases, including cardiovascular disease, high blood pressure, several types of cancer, and type 2 diabetes.
 Today, an unhealthy diet is the leading contributor to mortality in the United States.
 What we eat has become, quite literally, a matter of life and death.”

-While this can easily raise alarm bells, do not fret, my friends.
+While this can easily raise alarm bells, do not fret.
 There are things you can do to be more cautious, thoughtful and aware of the food you put into your body.
-One of the largest differences you can make in your life is to cook your own meals.
+One of the largest differences you can make is to make your meals.

-Sure, this isn’t an easy feat—cooking requires a budget for groceries, cookware and other crucial appliances—but at the end of the day, many of us spend a large sum of money on food to begin with, and you’d be surprised how much money you will save in the long-run if you start cooking instead of putting money towards snacks and convenient meals like frozen food or fast-food.
-This also ensures that you know exactly what you are consuming, which can be quite gratifying.
+Sure, this is not an easy feat—cooking requires a budget for groceries, cookware and other crucial appliances—but at the end of the day, many of us spend a large sum of money on food, and you would be surprised how much money you will save in the long-run if you start cooking instead of putting money towards snacks and convenient meals like frozen or fast-food.
+This also ensures you know exactly what you are consuming, which can be gratifying.

 Another way to approach this problem is by supporting local farmer’s markets and buying non-produce items from stores like Trader Joe’s and Aldi’s that prioritize cleaner eating with low prices.

 I encourage using the app “Yuka” when grocery shopping.
-Essentially, it allows you to scan the barcode for an item and provides a detailed description of the listed ingredients, noting the risk levels for certain additives.
-Yuka gives an overall rating from 0-100 based on the safety of food items.
+It allows you to scan the barcode for an item and provides a detailed description of the listed ingredients, noting the risk levels for certain additives, giving an overall rating for the product from 0-100.

-This app can also be used on cosmetic and personal care items like hair products, skincare, makeup, etc. This is a real game-changer for people who are interested in finding more ethical products.
+This app can also be used on cosmetic and personal care items.
+This is a real game-changer for people who are interested in finding more ethical products.

 While our personal choices are important, they sadly cannot mitigate the continuous, unethical decisions of large companies and corporations.
 It can be stressful and frustrating to be responsible for monitoring the health implications of certain foods, especially when this information is not presented to us in a truthful and non-discriminatory manner.
 But, this is not to say that things cannot change.